godaddy/gasket/packages/gasket-plugin-elastic-apm/README.md

 ## Lifecycles

-### transactionName
+### apmTransaction

-Enables customizing how transactions are named.
-Hooks receive the current name of the transaction and details about the request, and must return the desired name for the transaction.
+Enables customizing an APM transaction.
+Hooks receive the current APM [Transaction](https://www.elastic.co/guide/en/apm/agent/nodejs/current/transaction-api.html) and details about the request.
 Hooks may be asynchronous.
 The request details are as follows:

 | Property | Description |
 |----------|-------------|